LuminaCare Solutions provides a SaaS based Therapeutics platform

 at the right dose and right time.

 Antibiotic resistance is a worldwide problem .
 New forms of antibiotic resistance can cross international boundaries and spread between continents with ease .
-Many forms of resistance spread with remarkable speed .
-World health leaders have described antibiotic-resistant microorganisms as “nightmare bacteria” that “pose a catastrophic threat” to people in every country in the world .
+World health leaders have described antibiotic-resistant microorganisms as “nightmare bacteria” that “pose a catastrophic threat” to people worldwide .

 Untreatable and hard-to-treat infections from carbapenem-resistant Enterobacteriaceae (CRE) bacteria are on the rise among patients in medical facilities.
-CRE have become resistant to all or nearly all the antibiotics we have today.
+CRE have become resistant to nearly all existing antibiotics .
 Almost half of hospital patients who get bloodstream infections from CRE bacteria die from the infection.

 Clostridium difficile (C. difficile) causes life-threatening diarrhea.
 These infections mostly occur in people who have had both recent medical care and antibiotics.
 Often, C. difficile infections occur in hospitalized or recently hospitalized patients.